reflectoring/reflectoring.github.io/_posts/2021-12-29-spring-resttemplate.md

 ---
-title: "Exhaustive Guide to Spring RestTemplate"
+title: "Complete Guide to Spring RestTemplate"
 categories: [spring-boot]
-date: 2021-12-21 06:00:00 +1000
+date: 2021-12-29 06:00:00 +1000
-modified: 2021-12-21 06:00:00 +1000
+modified: 2021-12-29 06:00:00 +1000
 author: pratikdas
 excerpt: "REST styled APIs are all around us and as such most applications need to invoke REST APIs for some or all of their functions.
 These REST APIs could be either of their own or from other sources.
 Hence applications need to consume APIs elegantly and consistently.
 RestTemplate is a library of Spring that helps us to do just that.
 In this article, we will understand the different methods of invoking REST API with Spring RestTemplate."
 image:
   auto: 0074-stack
 ---

 REST-styled APIs are all around us.
-Hence many applications need to invoke REST APIs for some or all of their functions.
-These REST APIs could be either of their own or from other sources.
+Many applications need to invoke REST APIs for some or all of their functions.
 Hence for applications to function gracefully, they need to consume APIs elegantly and consistently.

 `RestTemplate` is a class within the Spring framework that helps us to do just that.
-In this article, we will understand how to use `RestTemplate` for invoking REST APIs of different shapes.
+In this tutorial, we will understand how to use `RestTemplate` for invoking REST APIs of different shapes.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/spring-boot/resttemplate" %}

-## What is Spring RestTemplate
+## What is Spring `RestTemplate`?

 According to the official [documentation](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/client/RestTemplate.html), `RestTemplate` is a synchronous client to perform HTTP requests.